Complete Guide to HLS Network Streaming Implementation in .NET

 Video Capture SDK .Net Video Edit SDK .Net Media Blocks SDK .Net Media Player SDK .Net

-HLS is based on HTTP, and you need to install an HTTP server or use small internal server provided by SDK.
+Since HLS is entirely HTTP-based, you'll need either a dedicated HTTP server or can use the lightweight internal server provided by our SDKs.

-This sample demonstrates how to perform HLS network streaming using Media Blocks SDK.
+The following example demonstrates how to set up an HLS stream using Media Blocks SDK:

 // Set URL